tinomager/DevAICourse-Backend/README.md

    - Hint: Try to generate models directly with help of the AI and also try to make use of CLI tools to generate the models.

 3. **Stage 2: FastAPI**
-   - Implement basic CRUD for pets, categories, and users as basis for frontend
+   - Implement basic CRUD for pets, categories, and tags as basis for frontend
    - Make usage of FastAPI and Uvicorn Webserver
    - Introduce main.py file as a runnable starting point for the project
    - API works with dummy data